 One longstanding irritation had been the leaning heritage gas light in the car park.
 OK, Dent station never had a gas supply and, for that matter, for most of its existence, not even electricity!
 This was a more recent addition probably from an architectural salvage yard and later converted to electricity.
 However, it was somewhat dilapidated, lopsided and the lamp hanging off the top.
 It did not give the correct impression to our visitors.
+Despite trying, we could not get a builder to look at the cast iron lamp standard within the time frame and so we set about excavating with a spade.
+Fortunately, we were able to correct the lean without lifting the standard out which would have probably needed a crane anyway.
+It looks a lot better.
+We removed the actual fitting to store and restoration will be a forthcoming project.

-Ken McClurg in his element, painting the bathroom external door and fire buckets.
+Ken McClurg in his element, painting the bathroom external door and fire buckets